 The aim is to always create a design using simple heuristics that generalizes well.
-This is because, a general-purpose operating system needs to run many kinds of workloads that exist today and will be created in the foreseeable future.
+This is because, a general-purpose operating system needs to run many kinds of workloads, those that exist today and the ones that will be created in the foreseeable future.
 The MG-LRU algorithm is a sophisticated variant of the WS-Clock Second Chance Algorithm that we studied in Section 6.1.2.
 "MG" stands for "multigeneration".
 Its key features are as follows:

 - The algorithm divides pages into different generations based on the recency of the last access.
 If a page is accessed, there is a fast algorithm to upgrade it to the latest generation. - The algorithm reclaims pages in the background by swapping them out to the disk.
-It swaps pages that belong to the oldest generations. - It ages the pages very intelligently.
-This is workload dependent. - It is tailored to running large workloads and integrates well with the notion of folios.
+It swaps pages that belong to the oldest generations. - It ages the pages very intelligently. - It is tailored to running large workloads and integrates well with the notion of folios.
+Recall that a folio is a compound page.
+It contains multiple pages that are contiguous in both the virtual and physical address spaces.